eclab/grains/README.md

 One, Two, or Three digital outputs set up as functions of four, five, or six analog+digital inputs.
 You specify the functions in the code (it's set up to make it easy!), including special randomness and logic functions.

-Status: Working, but like Patterns, usefulness may be limited due to noise.
+Status: Working, but like Pattern, its usefulness may be limited due to noise.

 ## Divvy